28 July 2009

 Benefits of cartilage repair

 Each year, hundreds of million of people injure the cartilage in their knees, shoulders and other joints.
 Whatever the cause, the result is the same: pain that makes it difficult or impossible for you to lead the active lifestyle you wish to enjoy.
 Unfortunately, these injuries happen to people considered too young to undergo artificial joint replacement surgery.
 Many patients have been living with joint pain for years.
 Some cannot remember a time when their knee didn't throb or swell with every step, flight of stairs or short jog.
-Fortunately, there are For more information visit: cartilage.org a website dedicated to cartilage repair. )
+Fortunately, there are new treatment options-many of them available only in the last five years.

 14 July 2009